GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ## Interval

 Returns a series of values that represent a decimated set of the values in the source series based on the specified interval N, in seconds.
 N is a floating-point value that must be greater than or equal to zero that represents the desired time interval, in seconds, for the returned data.
 Setting N value to zero will request non-decimated, full resolution data from the data source.
 A zero value will always produce the most accurate aggregation calculation results but will increase query burden on data source for large time ranges.

 * Signature: `Interval(N, expression)`
 * Example: `Sum(Interval(0, FILTER ActiveMeasurements WHERE SignalType LIKE '%PHM'))`
 * Variants: `Interval`
 * Execution: Deferred enumeration

+## UnwrapAngle

+Returns a series of values that represent an adjusted set of angles that are unwrapped, per specified angle units, so that a comparable mathematical operation can be executed.
+For example, for angles that wrap between -180 and +180 degrees, this algorithm unwraps the values to make the values mathematically comparable.
+The units parameter, optional, specifies the type of angle units and must be one of the following: Degrees, Radians, Grads, ArcMinutes, ArcSeconds or AngularMil - defaults to Degrees.

+* Signature: `UnwrapAngle(units, expression)`
+* Example: `UnwrapAngle(Degrees, FSX_PMU2-PA1:VH; REA_PMU3-PA2:VH)`
+* Variants: `UnwrapAngle`
+* Execution: Immediate in-memory array load

+## WrapAngle

+Returns a series of values that represent an adjusted set of angles that are wrapped, per specified angle units, so that angle values are consistently between -180 and +180 degrees.
+The units parameter, optional, specifies the type of angle units and must be one of the following: Degrees, Radians, Grads, ArcMinutes, ArcSeconds or AngularMil - defaults to Degrees.

+* Signature: `WrapAngle(units, expression)`
+* Example: `WrapAngle(Radians, FILTER TOP 5 ActiveMeasurements WHERE SignalType LIKE '%PHA')`
+* Variants: `WrapAngle`
+* Execution: Deferred enumeration

 ## Label